-Foods that are provided are appropriate and acceptable to the population.
+Foods that are provided are appropriate and acceptable to the entire population.

-- People are consulted on the acceptability and appropriateness of the foods being distributed and results are fed into programme decisions. - Foods distributed do not conflict with the religious or cultural traditions of the recipient or host populations (this includes any food taboos for pregnant or breastfeeding women). - The staple food distributed is familiar to the population. - Complementary foods for young children are palatable and digestible. - There is no distribution of free or subsidised milk powder to the general population. - People have access to culturally important condiments (eg sugar or chilli).
+People are consulted on the acceptability and appropriateness of the foods being distributed and results are fed into programme decisions.

+Foods distributed do not conflict with the religious or cultural traditions of the recipient or host populations (this includes any food taboos for pregnant or breastfeeding women).

+The staple food distributed is familiar to the population.

+Complementary foods for young children are palatable and digestible.

+There is no distribution of free or subsidised milk powder to the general population.

+People have access to culturally important condiments (such as sugar or chilli).

-- 1. In any humanitarian intervention which involves the distribution of foods, it is important to monitor any sales and reasons why these are occurring.
-This would help interpret any change in trends as well as monitor effects on the local economy. - 2.
-Looting or theft of food, for example before distribution to families when bulk quantities might be stolen, could indicate that the commodity is seen as more valuable economically than nutritionally.
+1. Monitoring of sales: in any humanitarian intervention which involves the distribution of foods, it is important to monitor any sales and reasons why these are occurring.
+This would help interpret any change in trends as well as monitor effects on the local economy.

+2. Looting: looting or theft of food, for example before distribution to families when bulk quantities might be stolen, could indicate that the commodity is seen as more valuable economically than nutritionally.
 If the staple food is looted, this may have important implications for the viability of the food aid programme.
 All looting incidents should be reported to the coordinating authorities immediately.
+(See Food Aid resource management standard, in chapter 3.)

+Food aid is a valuable commodity and, as with other goods, its distribution carries security risks.
+It may be hazardous for people to go to the distribution point, as they may be exposed to attack.
+People may also risk attack by armed persons for their rations on their way back from distribution points.
+Where appropriate, alternatives such as provision of cooked meals should be considered.
+(See also Food Aid distribution standard, in chapter 3.)

-(See Food Aid standard 6, resource management, in chapter 4.) - 3.
-In populations where the habitual practice in infant feeding was to use breastmilk substitute, and where processed commercial products were given as weaning foods to young children, it might be necessary to support mothers in adopting new techniques during the emergency.
-Particularly important are measures to promote and support breastfeeding (see General Nutritional Support standard 1).
+3. Support for breastfeeding women: in populations where the habitual practice in infant feeding was to use breastmilk substitute, and where processed commercial products were given as weaning foods to young children, it might be necessary to support mothers in adopting new techniques during the emergency.
+Particularly important are measures to promote and support breastfeeding (see general nutritional support standard 1).
 In this sense, the emergency can sometimes provide an opportunity to change practices which pose health risks.
-However, an emergency is rarely the right time to encourage behavioural change which is not an absolute necessity. - 4.
-Powdered or modified milks that have not been mixed with other commodities should not be included in a general food distribution because their indiscriminate use could result in serious problems.
+However, an emergency is rarely the right time to encourage behavioural change which is not an absolute necessity.

+4. Powdered milk: powdered or modified milks that have not been mixed with other commodities should not be included in a general food distribution because their indiscriminate use could result in serious problems.
 Of particular concern are the potential health hazards that are likely to occur as a consequence of inappropriate dilution, germ contamination or lactose intolerance.